 Moral: One should speak only at the right moment.

 9. Goats And Jackal

-A jackal was once passing by a village, when it saw two strong goats fighting with each other.
+A jackal was once passing by a village when it saw two strong goats fighting with each other.
 The goats were surrounded by people who were cheering for them.
-A few minutes into the fight, the goats had bruises on the body and were bleeding a little.
-This jackal was drawn to the smell of blood and wanted to get a bite of the goats’ flesh.
+A few minutes into the fight, the goats had bruises on their body and were bleeding a little.
+This jackal was drawn to the smell of blood and wanted to get a bite of the goat’s flesh.
 It jumped at the goats at once, without thinking.